YellowSharkMT/Flask-Endpoint-Example/README.md

 ## Flask Example: Blueprint on Arbitrary Endpoint

 This uses Nginx to proxy an endpoint back to a simple Flask application.
+In this example, the endpoint is `herp/`.

 The Flask Blueprint relies on an environment variable to determine that endpoint.
 This typically is specified in a run script, or a supervisor config.
+In this example, the run.sh file exports the `URL_PREFIX` variable, and the Blueprint in `simple_app.py` picks that up and uses it, if it's been provided.
+If that environment variable has *not* been set, then it simple defaults to an empty prefix, and is mounted at the root (`/`).

 The included nginx config is set to run on port 5100.
 The Flask app will run on port 5000, which is the Flask default.
 See `app.py` to change that.